 Are there specific restrictions on foreign shareholdings in banks?

-There are no restrictions on foreign shareholders in banks under Federal banking law.
+There are no restrictions on foreign shareholders in banks under federal banking law.
 However, if a foreign shareowner obtains control of a U.S. depository institution for purposes of the BHC Act or the CIBCA, the foreign shareholder would be required to obtain prior approval, as discussed in question 19.

-The Federal banking agencies have noted that a parallel-owned banking organization, which is created when at least one U.S. depository institution and one foreign bank are controlled either directly or indirectly by the same person or group of persons, can raise unique risks that may result in heightened supervisory scrutiny.
+The federal banking agencies have noted that a parallel-owned banking organization, which is created when at least one U.S. depository institution and one foreign bank are controlled either directly or indirectly by the same person or group of persons, can raise unique risks that may result in heightened supervisory scrutiny.

 Is there a special regime for domestic and/or globally systemically important banks?

 Yes.
 Following the 2008-2009 financial crisis, the Federal Reserve has applied a number of enhanced prudential standards to U.S. BHCs, as well as foreign banking organizations and U.S. intermediate holding companies, exceeding certain asset thresholds, pursuant to section 165 of the Dodd-Frank Act.
-These enhanced prudential standards include capital planning requirements; supervisory and company-run stress testing; risk management and risk committee requirements; single counterparty credit limits; and standardized liquidity requirements (including the LCR rule and the NSFR rule); liquidity risk management, stress testing, and buffer requirements; and recovery and resolution planning requirements.
+These enhanced prudential standards include capital planning requirements; supervisory and company-run stress testing; risk management and risk committee requirements; single counterparty credit limits; standardized liquidity requirements (including the LCR rule and the NSFR rule); liquidity risk management, stress testing, and buffer requirements; and recovery and resolution planning requirements.

 What are the sanctions the regulator(s) can order in the case of a violation of banking regulations?